DEFENCE MINISTRY INKS RS 458-CRORE DEAL WITH HAL FOR 2 DORNIER AIRCRAFT

 New Delhi: The defence ministry on Friday inked a ₹ 458-crore contract with state-run aerospace major Hindustan Aeronautics Limited (HAL) for the procurement of two Dornier aircraft for the Indian Coast Guard.

-- 10 Tips for Writing TAT Stories in SSB Interview
+- Top 10 Common Questions Asked in NDA SSB Interview

 The aircraft will be fitted with a number of advanced equipment such as a glass cockpit, maritime patrol radar, electro-optic infra-red device, and mission management system, officials said.